Sergei Ignashevich: International career

 Ignashevich came out of international retirement prior to the 2018 FIFA World Cup as he was called up on 14 May 2018 to replace injured Ruslan Kambolov.
 On 3 June 2018, he was included in the finalized World Cup squad.
 He was one of only four players born in the 1970s to feature in the tournament, with the others being Tim Cahill (Australia), Rafael Márquez (Mexico) and Essam El Hadary (Egypt).
 Against Spain in the Round of Sixteen, he scored an own-goal while tangling with Sergio Ramos during a corner set-piece, but Russia would equalize thanks to a penalty, and in the shoot-out Ignashevich converted his spot kick to help Russia advance.
 Following Russia's elimination in the 2018 FIFA World Cup quarterfinal against Croatia after extra time ended deadlocked 2–2, where he successfully converted a shoot-out kick, Ignashevich announced his retirement from all forms of football.

 Coaching career

 After finishing his playing career, Ignashevich was appointed as administrator for the Under-21 squad of CSKA Moscow.

 On 4 June 2019, he became the manager of Torpedo Moscow, a few days after the club was promoted to the Football National League.
 On 22 March 2021, he left Torpedo by mutual consent.

 On 2 October 2021, he was appointed a manager of the Football National League club FC Baltika.
+On 19 May 2023, Baltika secured promotion to the Russian Premier League for the 2023–24 season, returning to the top tier after 25 years in the lower divisions.

+In the 2023–24 season, Baltika finished 15th in the Premier League and was relegated after one season in the top tier.
+On the other hand, Baltika qualified for the 2023–24 Russian Cup superfinal where they faced Zenit St. Petersburg on 2 June 2024.
+After the final, in which Baltika lost 1–2 (Baltika opened the score and Zenit mounted a late comeback and scored twice), Ignashevich left Baltika.